The page has been translated by Gen AI.

 Caution

-Caution is needed to avoid excessive API calls for metric and log collection.
-The billable metric APIs are as follows.
+Caution is required to avoid excessive API calls when collecting metrics and logs.
+The billable metric APIs are listed below.

 APIdescription